A1.28: Character and personality

 Instruction: Match the translations

-Ich finde die Person sehr freundlich und hilfsbereit.
-(I find the person very friendly and helpful.)
+Ich finde die Person sehr freundlich (I find the person very friendly)

-Mein Bruder ist älter als ich.
-(My brother is older than I am.)
+Mein Bruder ist älter als ich (My brother is older than me)

 Exercise 3: Cluster the words

-Instruction: Assign the following words to the two categories describing positive or negative character traits.
+Instruction: Sort the following words into two groups: positive and negative character traits.

 Positive Charaktereigenschaften